zsronx/zsronx/README.md

 # 💫 About Me:
-🔭 I’m currently working on a Startuup
+🔭 I’m currently working on a Startup

 ## 🌐 Socials: